nguyenquanltdd/Sky-loyalty-framework/doc/cookbook/create_a_new_bundle.rst

 ==========================

 Creating a new bundle in Open Loyalty is as simple as creating a new bundle in Symfony Framework.
-If you’re not familiar with bundles architecture, check this great article at `Symfony documentation <https://symfony.com/doc/3.4/bundles.html>`_.
+If you’re not familiar with bundles architecture, check this great article `Symfony documentation <https://symfony.com/doc/3.4/bundles.html>`_.

 Nevertheless, let’s see how to do that in our loyalty program.